envytools/envytools/docs/hw/pm/ptherm.rst

 PFUSE.
 The final hardware calibration value can be read in SENSOR_HW_CALIB_0.

-It is possible to override the hardware calibration by setting bits 0 and 1 of SENSOR_CALIB_0 and by setting the wanted calibation values in SENSOR_SW_CALIB.
+It is possible to override the hardware calibration by setting bits 0 and 1 of SENSOR_CALIB_0 and by setting the wanted calibration values in SENSOR_SW_CALIB.

 The calibrated value, expressed in degrees Celsius, are exposed by TEMP_HIGH